Three-body interaction effects on the ground state of one-dimensional anyons: Acknowledgments

 \section{Acknowledgments}

-The authors are thankful for the support of DIEB- Universidad Nacional de Colombia and COLCIENCIAS (grant No. FP44842-057-2015).
+We thank Sebastian Greschner for useful comments.
+All authors are thankful for the support of DIEB- Universidad Nacional de Colombia and COLCIENCIAS (grant No. FP44842-057-2015).
 Silva-Valencia and Franco are grateful for the hospitality of the ICTP, where part of this work was done.